cedadev/tds-utils/README.md

 NcML.
 This caches the values so that TDS does not need to open each file when accessing the aggregation.

-Global attributes can be added in the NcML with `--global-attr attr=value`.
+Global attributes can be added in the NcML with `--global-attr <attr>=<value>`, and removed with `--remove-attr <name>`.
+These options can be given multiple times to add/remove multiple attributes.

 By default this script creates 'joinExisting' and assumes input files are NetCDF.
 This behaviour can be fine tuned by [creating a custom aggregation